quicwg/multipath/draft-ietf-quic-multipath.md

 PATHS_BLOCKED frames contain the following field:

 Maximum Path Identifier:
-: A variable-length integer indicating the maximum number of path identifiers allowed at the time the frame was sent.
-This value MUST NOT exceed 2^32-1 and MUST NOT be lower than the value advertised in the initial_max_path_id transport parameter.
-Receipt of an invalid Maximum Path Identifier value MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.
+: A variable-length integer indicating the maximum path identifier that was allowed at the time the frame was sent.
+If the received value is lower than the currently allowed maximum value, this frame can be ignored.
+  Receipt of a value that is higher than the local maximum value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 # Error Codes {#error-codes}